 Citizen Scientists Catch Eels—and Valuable Data

-This marks the 10th consecutive year of the volunteer effort, begun by the Hudson River National Estuarine Research Reserve and New York State’s Hudson River Estuary Program, which has caught and released more than one-half million eels over the decade.
+This effort began in 2007 and was led by the Hudson River National Estuarine Research Reserve and New York State’s Hudson River Estuary Program.
+More than one-half million eels have been caught and released.
 The partners coordinate the ongoing effort with the Water Resources Institute at Cornell University, New England Interstate Water Pollution Control Commission, and dozens of other partners.
-(2017)
+(Original story 2017/Updated 2018)

 More Information: “Glass Eel” Research

 Partners: Hudson River Estuary Program, Hudson River National Estuarine Research Reserve, New England Interstate Water Pollution Control Commission, Water Resources Institute at Cornell University